DEMOCRACY AT RISK

 FORCED MIGRATION AND MENTAL HEALTH

-A billion people are forcibly on the move today: men, women, and children flung far from their centers of gravity, from places their communities have known for generations.
-These are survivors, remnants of conflict zones who somehow escaped the worst of humanity.
-Embarking on geographic journeys beyond the terror, most find that trauma travels, too.
-While they cut across many categories—the ‘internally displaced’ who fled their homes but not their countries, refugees and asylum seekers unable to return to their home countries, impoverished economic migrants, families hoping to reunite, and the untold numbers of stateless people—they share one very important trait.
+Nearly a billion people are forcibly on the move today: men, women, and children flung from their centers of gravity, from places their communities have known for generations.
+For now, these are survivors, remnants of conflict zones who somehow escaped the worst of humanity.
+Embarking on geographic journeys beyond the terror, most find that their trauma travels, too.
+And while they cut across many categories—including the ‘internally displaced’ who fled their homes but not their countries, the refugees and asylum seekers unable to return to their home countries, the impoverished economic migrants, the families hoping to reunite, and the untold numbers of stateless people—they share one very important trait.
 They are desperate.

 ‘Traumatized’ has become a major demographic.
-Victims live with their perpetrators and among silent eyewitnesses to unspeakable atrocities.
+Victims live with their perpetrators and among the silent eyewitnesses to unspeakable atrocities.
 They are crammed together behind high fences of refugee camps, stuffed into detention centers, restricted to the most blighted, overcrowded parts of town and thrust into rural, remote oblivion.
 Theirs is a dual existence of density and isolation.
 They have close, if not cramped physical contact, yet their communication is blocked by anxiety, depression, extreme agitation, and psychosis.
-Most cultural norms fear or punish such mental health challenges, leaving individuals and families to suppress and hide troubles at home, in transit, and in their new host country.
+Most cultural norms react with fear or punishment, leaving individuals and families to hide troubles at home, in transit, and in their new host country.

-Life After War: Disturbed transports you to over a dozen countries, some decades into their post-war years; others still in daily conflict.
-Images and storyboards spotlight here and now conditions, and horizon concerns for growing populations.
-They are real and representative of places where development demands are vast, human engagement is critical, and the investment dollar can go far.
-Individually and collectively all of us define the capacity to change the equation – we are the world’s students, its civic leaders, its religiously affiliated, its political organizers, its entrepreneurs, its investors, its young professionals, its wise and skilled retirees.
-We are all equipped to help change this equation.
+Life After War transports us to more than a dozen countries, some decades into their post-war years, others still in daily conflict.
+Historical context, here and now conditions, and future concerns for growing populations are all real and representative of places where development demands are vast, human engagement is critical, and investment can go far.
+Individually and collectively, all of us define the capacity to engage – we are the world’s students, its civic minded, its religiously affiliated, its politically motivated, its entrepreneurs, its investors, its young professionals, its wise and skilled retirees.
+We are all equipped to help create change.

 S Y R I A N S I N J O R D A N

 This is Rana Ersar, boldly confronting sexual violence in the burgeoning Muslim refugee communities of Amman.
 This is what Arab leadership looks like, rising from families, from entire countries ravaged by war.
-One of five and a half million Syrians who managed to escape the decade-long horror, Ersar landed nextdoor in Jordan’s capital, an ever hot and dusty place where she shares four rooms with sixteen family members.
-Their neighborhood is filled with a bevy of other nationalities living the same way: Sudanese who survived massacres in Darfur, Somalis who fled al-Shabab’s terror, Iraqis who dodged death from the many wars on their soil.
+One of the five and a half million Syrians who managed to escape Bashar al-Assad’s rage on his people, Ersar landed next door in Jordan’s capital, a hot and dusty place where she shares four rooms with sixteen family members.
+Their neighborhood is filled with a bevy of other nationalities living in close quarters: Sudanese who survived massacres in Darfur, Somalis who fled al-Shabab’s terror, Iraqis who dodged death from the many wars on their soil.
 Syrians are the largest group by far.
-Countrywide, UNHCR says they number 670,000, though Jordan contends they’re double that, while aid groups and diplomats put their total near two million.
+Countrywide, UNHCR puts the number at 1.4 million, while aid groups and diplomats contend it nears two million.

-After scrambling for safety, food, and shelter, the refugees have more to fight for: medical care, schools, jobs, family unification.
-The list of everyday needs is often blurred by the massive cloud of trauma that’s both deeply individual and community wide.
-Jordan’s Association of Psychiatrists claims one in four people have mental health challenges, while the lament among Jordan’s social workers is absurdly true: there is just one psychologist for every 50,000 people, including millions of refugees badly damaged by what drove them here.
+After scrambling for safety, food, and shelter, the refugees have more to fight for: medical care, schools, jobs, and family unification.
+Their list of everyday needs is often blurred by the massive cloud of trauma that’s both deeply individual and community-wide.
+Local capacity to address it simply doesn’t exist.
+Jordan’s Association of Psychiatrists claims at least one in four people have mental health challenges, yet there is just one psychologist for every 50,000 people, including millions of refugees badly damaged by what drove them here.

 The list of everyday needs is often blurred by the massive cloud of trauma that's both deeply individual and community wide.

 The ratio is obvious in daily life.
 The director of a decrepit public school in East Amman manages the swell of refugees by educating in two shifts each day (1,100 students in the morning; 1,300 students in the afternoon and doubling the class sizes.
 She’s too short-staffed to prevent the “many children who grow up in poor, violent families” from disrupting, bullying, and fighting teachers and classmates alike.
-Hers is an all-girls school, where she sees families embroiled in gender violence that is so broad based, the World Bank and Harvard University teamed up and surveyed 1,000 East Amman youth to innovate solutions.
+Hers is an all-girls school where she sees families embroiled in gender violence that is so broad-based, the World Bank and Harvard University teamed up to survey 1,000 East Amman youth and try innovative solutions.

 Jordan is a poor country.
 An aid recipient before its first influx of Palestinians in 1947, it’s been one ever since.
-Bereft of natural resources, the Hashemite Kingdom has something else highly valuable to donors: peace, and multibillion-dollar foreign assistance is critical to maintaining it.
-Long stable in a region of utter volatility, Jordan houses the world’s second highest number of refugees, per capita, in city-sized refugee camps with residents whose needs far outsize and outpace Jordan’s capacity to adequately respond.
-Here, average monthly salaries don’t exceed $1,000 and government belt tightening leaves even the kingdom’s most loyal tribes financially strapped.
-Stressors are many.
+Bereft of natural resources, the Hashemite Kingdom has something else highly valued by the outside world, including neighbors, donors, and investors: it has long been stable in a region of utter volatility.
+The major catch is the multibillion-dollar annual foreign assistance essential to maintain it.
+Home to one of the world’s biggest concentrations of refugees, Jordan’s city-sized refugee camps have education, medical, and economic deficits that far outsize and outpace the nation’s capacity to fill them.
+In the Hashemite Kingdom, government belt-tightening leaves even the most loyal tribes financially strapped.
+But the demands from Syrian and other migrants add tremendous stress.
 Natives, including millions of Palestinian refugees granted citizenship over the years, resent newer migrants for pushing down wages and taking paychecks from locals.
-Syrian, Iraqi, and Palestinian child labor is the norm; and young girls are at highest risk for indentured servitude, sex trafficking, and most commonly, forced marriage.
+Here, Syrian, Iraqi, and Palestinian children are in the gravest circumstances.
+Child labor is endemic, and girls are at the highest risk for indentured servitude, sex trafficking, and most commonly, forced marriage.

-Mental illness, barely beyond the official and cultural recognition stage here, has one very determined booster: The Center for Victims of Torture trains local Jordanians and refugees to treat traumatized and abused survivors.
-Among them is Ersar, whose husband abandoned her a decade ago.
-CARE works deep in communities developing self-help for females.
-Now it is Ersar who extends support through a CARE’s Women’s Leadership Council, moving from neighborhood to neighborhood building networks to expose and stop gender-based violence.
-“We are a link between the community and the decision makers,” she says, acutely aware of sexual violence as an everyday threat.
-Along with cohorts from Somalia, Yemen, Iraq, Syria and Sudan, she came out of a conflict zone where rape is the most common weapon of war.
-And they all landed in male-dominated Jordan, where men often conflate aggression with masculinity.
+Long a forbidden subject, mental illness is barely beyond the official and cultural recognition stage here, but it has one very determined booster: The Center for Victims of Torture trains local Jordanians and refugees to treat traumatized and abused survivors.
+Ersar is among them, overcoming her husband’s abandonment with CARE’s self-help program for refugee women.
+Now it is Ersar who supports others, working from neighborhood to neighborhood as a member of the local CARE Leadership Council.
+She calls herself “a link between the community and the decision makers.”
+And she is acutely aware of sexual violence as an everyday threat.
+Along with Somali, Yemeni, Iraqi, Syrian, and Sudanese women here, Ersar emerged from a conflict zone where rape is the most common weapon of war, and landed in male-dominated Jordan, where men often conflate aggression with masculinity.

 N I G E R I A